Michael Bonocore worked in partnership with Visit Idaho to create this Travel Tip.

 1. Shoshone Falls

 The “Niagara of the West” sure does live up to its name, especially after a wet winter when the powerful 212-foot wall of water can literally leave you speechless.
 Since the water flow size is controlled by Idaho Power, be sure to check current conditions before planning your trip.
-Even at lower levels though, the falls is still a mesmerizing site.
-During the long Idaho spring days, I like to arrive after dinner and watch the low sun light up the falls as the cascading golden light tumbles down the Snake River Canyon.
+Even at lower levels though, the falls are still a mesmerizing sight.
+During the long Idaho spring days, I like to arrive after dinner and watch the low sunlight up the falls as the cascading golden light tumbles down the Snake River Canyon.
 Mid-day light, however, will generate rainbows in the mist if you get lucky.
-Shoshone Falls is one of southwest Idaho’s most impressive sites, so this is a must do on your trip.
+Shoshone Falls is one of southwest Idaho’s most impressive sites, so this is a must-do on your trip.

 2. Perrine-Coulee Falls

 The first time I saw this incredible waterfall, I had flashbacks to the times I had stood behind the monstrous Seljalandsfoss waterfall in Iceland.
 There are two ways to see Perrine-Coulee Falls.
 The first, and most popular is the turnoff on Canyon Springs Road, where you can make the quick walk behind the waterfall.
 Be prepared to get a little wet if it is windy!

 But perhaps a more impressive view is one that doesn’t get utilized enough.
 Head to the Canyon Crest Dining and Event Center parking lot on Canyon Crest Drive and walk behind the building to the walkway.
-Find the viewpoint and check out a surreal top down view while avoiding the crowds.
+Find the viewpoint and check out a surreal view while avoiding the crowds.